vivek-vilvaraj/libcxlmi_old/README.md

 abstractions (data structures) listed here are opaque, and therefore individual members cannot be directly referenced.

-- `struct cxlmi_ctx`: library context object - holds general information common to all opened/tracked endpoints as well as library settings.
+- `struct cxlmi_ctx`C: library context object - holds general information common to all opened/tracked endpoints as well as library settings.
 Before component enumeration, a new context must be created via `cxlmi_new_ctx()`, providing basic logging information.
 And once finished with it, the